mohityadav04/scraping_with_go/README.md

 1. URL contain product-ids

 Observations:
-Navigation to product page from possible paths(category,offers-listing) always result in an URL which has **/dp/<10-alphanum-string>**
+1. Navigation to product page from possible paths(category,offers-listing) always result in an URL which has **/dp/<10-alphanum-string>**
-If product is not available in stock, only productId,title,image,description Its possible that new products has no reviews. some products have no description
+2. If product is not available in stock, only productId,title,image,description
+3. Its possible that new products has no reviews.
+4. some products have no description
+5. Had to use user-agent to scrape websites from other countries.